Russian court slaps Google and Meta with heavy fines - ExBulletin

 Google said it would investigate court documents before deciding on the next step.

-Later Friday, the court fined Meta 1.9 billion rubles (US $ 27.2 million) for failing to remove the banned content.
+Later Friday, the court fined Meta 2 billion rubles ($ 27.2 million) for failing to remove the banned content.

+Russian courts have so far imposed small fines on Google, Facebook and Twitter this year, and Friday’s ruling shows that the amount of fines was calculated for the first time based on revenue.

+Roskomnadzor, Russia’s national communications oversight agency, said Google and Meta violated a ban on content that promoted radical ideology, insulted religious beliefs, and encouraged dangerous behavior by minors.
+He said he was accused.

 Russian officials have also demanded that foreign tech giants store personal data of Russian citizens on Russian servers, threatening to fine or ban them if they do not comply.